 Why Sophia started Our Gifted Kids

-I started Our Gifted Kids because there wasn’t a lot of resources online about gifted children, and what I did find was mostly geared towards teachers.
+Started Our Gifted Kids because there wasn’t a lot of resources online about gifted children.
+I mostly found resources geared towards teachers.
 I couldn’t find any information geared towards parents on how to parent gifted kids and what you need to know.

 It’s somewhat ironic that I ended up doing this.
 I took four years off work when I had my kids, and before that, I had a great career.
 I did some cool stuff in politics, the not-for-profit sector, and in state government as a ministerial advisor.
 My work had always been important to me and I had always been very busy.

 So it was either go back to work full time or not at all.
-I thought I might get into a company where I could work my way up, but so few companies understand women in my position.
-I kept going until I hit rock bottom and took any position I could, which was, of course, a total disaster.
+I thought I might get into a company where I could work my way up.
+But so few companies understand women in my position.
+I’ve kept going until I hit rock bottom and took any position I could.
+Which was, of course, a total disaster.

 When I met Marnie and signed up for Fempreneur, I was thinking of starting a business dealing with either gender equity or the circular economy.
 But out of the blue, I had this little nugget of an idea to start Our Gifted Kids.

-Social justice has always been very important to me and ultimately I thought I could make the world a better place by changing the way we look at gifted kids, helping parents, and by helping change the policies around them.
+Social justice has always been very important to me.
+Ultimately I thought I could make the world a better place by changing the way we look at gifted kids.
+Helping parents, and by helping change the policies around them.

-I’d felt the gap in that market for years, and while doing my fempreneur course homework on it I thought, I’m going to give this a go.
-It was very much a moment where everything aligns and you follow the flow because it feels like the most natural thing to do.
+I’d felt the gap in that market for years, and while doing my fempreneur course homework on it I thought.
+I’m going to give this a go.
+It was very much a moment where everything aligns.
+You follow the flow because it feels like the most natural thing to do.

 But I’m excited.
 I realise that my business will be as successful as I will allow it to be.
-I just need to invest in myself and get myself in the right place to ensure that I can do this.
+I just need to invest in myself.
+Get myself in the right place to ensure that I can do this.

 Did Sophia’s story resonate with you?
 Let us know in the comments xx